boompig/til/python/pytest.md

 ## PYTHONPATH

 `PYTHONPATH` has to be set to the top-level directory for the tests to import files from your main project.
 This can cause problems for automated tools.
 To fix this, add an `__init__.py` file in the `test` directory.

+## `conftest.py`

+Any fixtures declared in `conftest.py` will be automatically imported into all tests.

+## fixture cleanup

+All fixtures can clean up after themselves by yielding a value, then having cleanup code at the end of the fixture.